 Whole Wheat Reduces Inflammation and Improves Microbiome

-Yes, it is true that gluten doesn’t agree with everyone.
+Gluten doesn’t agree with everyone.
 Some are sensitive to gluten for different reasons.
 But as I explained with scientific rigor in The Gluten Cure, there is more than meets the eye (or the internet) with regard to gluten.
 And there are natural solutions to gluten sensitivities.

 There is also significant recent research that confirms that certain whole wheat foods can promote gut health.
 And decrease inflammation.